Hypercubers/dev.hypercubing.xyz/docs/puzzle-dev/api-reference.md

 - `tonumber`
 - `tostring`

-The following functions mimic their original behavior, but have been modified to capture their output:
+The following functions mimic their original behavior, but have been modified to capture their output or account for new types:

 - `assert`
 - `error`